Every year, millions of people experiment with making money online. Affiliate marketing worth is established by the number of people who succeed.

 It’s backed by a strong and successful community

-There are some obstacles to making it and collecting income as an affiliate marketer (and we’ll cover some of the cons in just a bit), but one of those obstacles is not a frigid and paranoid business community.
+There are some obstacles to making it and collecting affiliate revenue as a newbie affiliate marketer (and we’ll cover some of the cons in just a bit), but one of those obstacles is not a frigid and paranoid business community.

 The people who work affiliate links are a friendly bunch who are open to sharing what works for them.
 It’s easy to find in-depth guides that are pointed at new members who want to learn.
 Even many affiliate programs are friendly to new people.

 There are plenty of people in these groups who are in a position to give good advice.
-It’s not hard to meet people who are doing this right to the tune of tens of thousands.
+It’s not hard to meet affiliate marketers who are doing this right to the tune of tens of thousands in passive income.